tefisaravia/tusolucion/app/public/wp-content/plugins/genesis-featured-page-advanced/readme.txt

 1. Admin and frontend view of the Genesis - Featured Page Advanced widget.
 Highlights normal usage and advanced usage.

 == Changelog ==

+= 1.9.8 - 2021/2/24 =
+* Fixed issue where the media button would not work in Beaver Builder (Thanks @geea!)

 = 1.9.7 - 2019/6/19 =
 * Fixed conflict with Genesis 3.0 which caused the widget not to register (Thanks katebrianna!)